Applying to the Program

 If accepted, can I defer?

-No, you must attend in the semester for which you applied or re-apply in the next admissions cycle as part of a competitive pool.
+No. You must attend in the semester for which you apply or re-apply in the next admissions cycle as part of a competitive pool.

 Can I get a critique of my submitted materials?

 Due to the sheer volume of applicants, we cannot offer critiques of files.